Graduate Fellowships in Natural Resources, Engineering and Energy Poverty

 Application Process for Prospective Students

 Interested students must first apply for admission to the graduate program in one of the participating departments: Civil, Construction and Environmental Engineering, or Forestry and Environmental Resources.
 Admission to one of those departments is a requirement for becoming a Fellow.
 Prospective students should signal an interest in becoming a Fellow by contacting Dr. Grieshop, Dr. Kelley, or Dr. Sills directly.
-In addition, students should also provide a 2-page Statement of Interest specifically addressing their research interest in energy poverty in developing countries to Ryan McCord, EPPSA Project Assistant, by 15 January.
-Submit your letter as a single PDF with the file name “SURNAME_GEPF_2018”.
+In addition, students should also provide a 2-page Statement of Interest specifically addressing their research interest in energy poverty in developing countries to Ryan McCord, EPPSA Project Manager, by 15 January.
+Submit your letter as a single PDF with the file name “SURNAME_GEPF_2019”.

 If you have questions, please email email@example.com.